Jdyn/use-phoenix/README.md

 ## Waiting for another `useChannel` to make the connection
 Consider the case where you are using `useChannel` in multiple components, but only one of the components really has the necessary `params` to connect to the channel topic, and you just want the other components to work with the channel after the channel has been connected.
 The problem is, if the component that does not have access to connection params occurs earlier in the react tree, it will naturally try to connect and be unable to because the required params are contained within a later component in the tree.

-What you can do is indicate `useChannel` to `yield` and wait for another `useChannel` to connect and once it connects, the yielded `useChannel` will connect to the instance and operate as usual.
-Note if no connection is ever made, a yielded `useChannel` will never connect.
+What you can do is indicate `useChannel` to become `passive` and wait for another `useChannel` to connect and once it connects, the passive `useChannel` will connect to the instance and operate as usual.
+Note if no connection is ever made, a passive `useChannel` will never connect.

 ### Example